TrueEyeCoreMedkit/TrueEyeCoreMedkit/README.md

 i do take my comfort characters/ships very seriously, i don't like ppl who pick fun of it.
 I sometimes do that to my fiction/Otherkins's as yet.

 phighting and regretevator fans <b>thin ice/iwc</b>, i have bad experiences But i genuinely like some of yall skins tho.

+Most-timed i'd been shown as medkit or boombox skins(even the ph! skins or tints) than my other skins, i rarely or barely changed my skins ofc.